machdyne/endlos/README.md

 Note #2: There should probably be a 10K pull-up on RAM\_SS, but configuration appears to work without it.

-Note #3: Kapton tape is recommended under front of the USB-A connector.
+Note #3: Kapton tape is recommended under front of the USB-B connector.

 ## License